 During his training Dick absorbed many of the influences and language of the great American and European photographers, and painters, and from there developed his own distinctive style.
 This not only uses the powerful possibilities of contrast in black and white photography "going for the black", and a painter's eye for composition, but also visible compassion and humour.

 A retrospective exhibition was set up at the 286 gallery in London in 2004.
-This year 2013 sees the publishing of four books available for purchase through this site and print on demand services.
-These books comprise of a general collection Dick Scott Stewart 'Photography', over a hundred great images taken from the collection.
-A book of portraits of homeless people, Dick Scott-Stewart 'The Gaze', shows the great dignity and presence in people living on the edge of society.
-Dick Scott-Stewart 'People and other Animals', is a book of portraits of well known people, unknown people and animals, a wry look at humanity Dick Scott-Stewart style.
-Dick Scott-Stewart 'Wrestling'' is a hilarious collection of pictures of wrestling at Battersea Arts Centre in London in the 1980s.
+The year 2013 saw the publishing of four books.
+'Dick Scott-Stewart Photography' contains over one hundred great images taken from the collection.
+'Dick Scott-Stewart The Gaze', shows the great dignity and presence of people living on the edge of society.
+'Dick Scott-Stewart People and other Animals', are portraits of well known people, unknown people and animals - a wry look at humanity.
+'Dick Scott-Stewart Wrestling' is a hilarious collection of pictures of wrestling at Battersea Arts Centre in London in the 1980s.

 Dick Scott-Stewart in Other Collections

 The collection of Dick Scott-Stewart's 1970s fairground pictures (in both black and white and colour), can be found at the National Fairground Archive: www.nfa.dept.shef.ac.uk.

 The Museum of London houses examples of Dick's London gangs and street life in the 1980s: www.museumoflondonprints.com.